 Occasionally, the surgeon may make a life size surgical model of the jaw to plan the surgery, especially in complicated impactions.

-How wisdom teeth removal works
+How is wisdom teeth removal performed?

 Most difficult impactions require a short general anaesthetic or sedation with local anaesthesia.
 The procedure depends on the type of impaction you have: